AasaiAlangaram/PIC-MCU-Interface-Programs/README.md

 14.Spi\
 15.3-Way Traffic Control Project

-This is what I learned during college periods.The Code was written in MPLAB X IDE and it's simulated in Proteus simulation tool & tetsed in PIC Development board.\
+The Code was written in MPLAB X IDE and it's simulated in Proteus simulation tool & tetsed in PIC Development board.\
 Link to purchase development board https://www.pantechsolutions.net/pic-development-board or else you can develop your own board.
 :+1:
+###Happy Coding:computer: